The Seven Day Solo Meal Planner on Google Sheets.

 Budget Page:

-Kitchen Inventory Page:
+Kitchen Inventory page:

-- The Inventory page features a Seasonings Sorter, Freezer Tracker and Kitchen Inventory Gallery-Notepads for shelf pics.
+- Kitchen Inventory Gallery-Notepads for shelf pics.

 Functional Stickers: